-Calculate adherence % of patient for today, Friday, based on data available for the last 4 weeks - Total adherence in the first 4 weeks, running 4 weeks after that.
+Calculate adherence % of patient for today, , based on data available for the last 4 weeks - Total adherence in the first 4 weeks, running 4 weeks after that.

-Calculate adherence % of patient for last Friday, based on data available for 4 weeks prior to last Friday.
+Calculate adherence % of patient for last week, based on data available for 4 weeks prior to one week ago.

 Based on these two percentages, the relevant feedback will be posted to Outbox (the 3 messages concatenated into a single message for the Outbox).